Anniversary of the Stonewall Riots

 By the late 1960s, the gay rights movement in the United States had gained strength and popularity.
 Prior to the Stonewall Riots, there were increased clashes between police and LGBTIQ+ patrons of bars and nightclubs as well as protests, for example against the exclusion of homosexuals from the military.
 In 1924, the Society for Human Rights was also founded to fight discrimination against gays and lesbians (Grinberg 2019).
 The Stonewall riots are thus part of a larger civil rights movement in the US.

 Among the protesters in 1969 were the lesbian Stormé DeLaverie, as well as the drag queens Sylvia Rivera and Marsha P. Johnson (Lorenzo 2019).
 They are considered the leaders of the protest.
-Nowadays, it is often forgotten that the majority of protesters were trans people, especially trans people of color, drag kings and queens, sex workers and homeless youth.
-These were the marginalized people who “had little to lose” (Aichberger 2007).
+It is often forgotten that the majority of protesters were trans people, especially trans people of color, drag kings and queens, sex workers and homeless youth.
+These were the marginalized people who “had little to lose” (Aichberger, 2007).
 People who still experience a lot of violence and multiple discrimination within and outside the LGBTIQ+ community today.

-On June 28, 1968, the patrons of the Stonewall Inn resisted the raid, as a result of which the police barricaded themselves in the bar until a special unit arrived.
+On June 28, 1969, the patrons of the Stonewall Inn resisted the raid, as a result of which the police barricaded themselves in the bar until a special unit arrived.
 The unrest continued in the days that followed.
-The original 500 participants in the protest on the first night grew to 2,000 the next day (bpb 2019).
-A few weeks after the riots began, Mattachine New York organized a “gay power” march from Washington Square Park to the Stonewall Inn.
-One year after the riots, on June 28, 1970, the LGBTQI+ movement celebrated the first “Christopher Street Liberation Day”.
+The original 500 participants in the protest on the first night grew to 2,000 the next day (bpb, 2019).
+A few weeks after the riots began, the gay rights organization Mattachine New York organized a “gay power” march from Washington Square Park to the Stonewall Inn.
+One year after the riots, on June 28, 1970, the LGBTIQ+ movement celebrated the first Christopher Street Liberation Day.

-In Germany, this tradition arrived in Berlin in 1979 on the tenth anniversary of the Stonewall riots (bpb 2019).
+In Germany, this tradition arrived in Berlin in 1979 on the tenth anniversary of the Stonewall riots (bpb, 2019).
 The social scientist Muriel Aichberger (2019) writes about the historical impact of the Stonewall Riots: “With Stonewall, global queer history gained a radical side that could no longer simply be taken on the face by the authorities.”

 Last updated: June 2025